U.S. House passes $40 billion Ukraine aid package with broad bipartisan support - NewsBreak

 “Without timely COVID funding, more Americans will die needlessly,” he said.

-The post U.S. House passes $40 billion Ukraine aid package with broad bipartisan support appeared first on Daily Montanan .
+The post U.S. House passes $40 billion Ukraine aid package with broad bipartisan support appeared first on New Jersey Monitor .

 Comments / 1